 Cynthia Richman is a partner in Gibson, Dunn & Crutcher's Washington, D.C. office.
-She currently practices in the firm's Litigation Department and is a member of the firm's Antitrust and Trade Regulation Practice Group.
+She currently practices in the firm's Litigation Department and is a member of the firm's Antitrust and Competition Practice Group.

 Ms. Richman has experience handling a wide variety of antitrust matters.
 Her practice includes representing clients before the Federal Trade Commission and the Department of Justice in connection with merger and acquisition matters and other government investigations.
 Some recent merger matters include representing Intel Corp. in connection with its acquisition of Wind River and its formation of a flash memory joint venture with STMicroelectronics; representing Applied Materials in its acquisition of Brooks Software; and representing United Defense in its acquisition by BAE Systems.